 Early this summer she lost her job and her insurance and had a disturbing A1c, but I gave her resources a list of them and we found a way to get some insulin.
 And she was working on solutions.
 There was no obstacle she couldn't overcome.
 She was stubborn.
 And that seemed to be that.
 When we would check in on her she'd assure us she was fine.
 From here I will let her brother's words tell the rest.
 My heart is shattered.

-" Meaghan Carter passed at 9:36am December 26, 2018 from complication arising from Diabetes Type 1.
-I visited with her roommate, Cookie, for a few hours that afternoon as we began the long process of making all the arrangements for the funeral.
+" Meaghan Carter passed on December 25, 2018 from complication arising from Diabetes Type 1.
+I visited with her roommate, Cookie, for a few hours on the 26th in the afternoon as we began the long process of making all the arrangements for the funeral.
 An image stuck in my head from that visit was seeing my sister's Christmas presents unopened sitting there under a perfect little twinkling tree.
 Gone, My sister was gone.
 I'd been told by police.
 I'd talked with Cookie about it.
 I informed my parents moments after learning from that cop.myself she had passed.
 Seeing those presents, that thing which should have been done, should have brought joy or warmth or smiles still taped shut, still wrapped...something made it real and concrete right there in the traditional action not taken.

 Diabetes kills.
 It muddles the mind and decisions become impossible.
 Insurance issues can prove deadly.
 Not knowing how or when to reach out for help can be fatal.
 As an LPN, Meaghan Carter knew how to take care of others.
 She knew how to make people laugh and feel loved.
 She knew how to set aside her own problems and tend to others needs.
 We all know the saying about sometimes your greatest strength is also your greatest weakness.
 Well, Meaghan knew how to push people passed their own hesitation towards acting to improve themselves.
 She held people to higher truth, to expected standards.
 She was good at this.
 It takes a toll.
 Exhaustion and fatigue and the struggles of working in the medical field and all that entails.
 Job surfing from one company to the next trying to maintain insurance and keep her living expenses flush is difficult with the best health.
 Meaghan had Type I Diabetes.
 Health care costs without insurance can be a death sentence.
 Managing the stress of caring for others and managing your own health is a hardship and takes a special kind of vigilance.
 Meaghan did this for 18 years.
 She established her capacity to handle many many situations under pressure while combating this difficult and sometimes unmanageable disease.
 Sometimes the red flags never go up, sometimes her loved ones do not see the warning signs.
 Meaghan was a fierce individual striving towards her own goals.
 She kept her few friends close.